Nico O'Reilly: 2024–25 season

-He made his senior debut in the 2024 FA Community Shield against Manchester United on 10 August 2024.
+O'Reilly made his senior debut in the 2024 FA Community Shield against Manchester United on 10 August 2024.
 On 11 January 2025, O'Reilly scored his first goal for Manchester City in an FA Cup third round home match against League Two side Salford City which eventually ended in an 8–0 win.
-Two months later, on 1 March, he netted his first career brace in a 3–1 home win over Championship side Plymouth Argyle in the fifth round of the competition.
-In the following quarter-final, on 30 March, he assisted both goals in a 2–1 away victory over AFC Bournemouth, playing a role in his team’s progression to the semi-finals and earning the Man of the Match award for his performance.
+Two months later, on 1 March, he netted his first career brace with two goals in a 3–1 home win over Championship side Plymouth Argyle in the fifth round of the competition.
+In the following quarter-final, on 30 March, he assisted both goals in a 2–1 away victory over Bournemouth, playing a role in his team's progression to the semi-finals and earning the Man of the Match award for his performance.
 On 2 April, O'Reilly made his first Premier League start for City in a 2–0 home win against Leicester City, playing the full 90 minutes.
 On 12 April, O'Reilly scored his first goal in the Premier League in a 5–2 City victory at home against Crystal Palace.

 2025–26 season

 On 26 September 2025, O'Reilly signed a new five-year contract with Manchester City, keeping him at the club until the summer of 2030.
+O'Reilly scored his first Champions League goal in a 2–1 victory over Real Madrid on 10 December 2025.
+On 21 February 2026, O'Reilly scored his first league brace to secure a 2–1 victory over Newcastle United and cut Arsenal's lead in the league to just two points.
+A month later, on 22 March, the day after he turned 21, O'Reilly scored a brace in a 2–0 victory against Arsenal in the EFL Cup final, securing his club's ninth title in the competition.